 As a matter of fact, this ideology is applicable to any company or product and is the key value that makes it or breaks it.

-This technology, had big reasons to exist and ‘the why’ behind it, is a story on its own.
+This article will show you the Why, How, and What of a nascent emerging product on a similar line.
+This technology had big reasons to exist and ‘the why’ behind it, is a story on its own.

 The tech in the spotlight is ‘Guided walkthroughs’ and they were built to make the web simpler, uncomplicated, easy to navigate, and less cluttered.